Understanding Energy Distribution in Horns System

 Horn Low-End Roll-Off

-Ultimately, as the horn’s width becomes insufficient to control sound waves, the directivity pattern widens significantly.
-This signifies the end of the horn’s effective loading capability, resulting in a drop in sound pressure level.
+This marks the end of the horn’s effective loading capability and results in a drop in sound pressure level.

 Don’t Waste Energy: Directivity and Efficiency

-Adapting the horn’s directivity pattern according to the listening distance isn’t just about improving the listening experience.
 It also allows us to respect the critical distance, the point where the direct sound from the driver and the reflected sound in the room reach a balance (around 50/50 or 60/40).

-Here’s where a concept called “midrange narrowing and beaming” comes in.
-This phenomenon, though primarily affecting off-axis response, can also slightly impact the on-axis response, representing a loss of usable energy and contributing to an imbalance in sound reproduction.
-You can find more details about this in the linked article: Midrange narrowing and beaming
+This is where the concept of “midrange narrowing and beaming” comes into play.
+This phenomenon, although primarily affecting off-axis response, can also slightly impact the on-axis response, representing a loss of usable energy and contributing to an imbalance in sound reproduction.

 -